janzmazek/Greengraph/README.md

 # greengraph
 The first assignment for the Research Software Engineering with Python module at UCL.
-This Python package is used to uses Google Maps to plot “urbanisation” (green pixels intensity) between two specified locations.
+This Python package uses Google Maps to plot “urbanisation” (green pixels intensity) between two specified locations.
 The program accepts four arguments: First location name, second location name, number of steps between locations and name of the output file.

 ##Installation
 The package can be installed using pip: